kezzico/middleware-mvc/README.md

 This Node.js project is a web application that utilizes the Express.js framework and a MySQL database to create a user-centric platform.
 To provide a meaningful example of the MVC pattern, the project employs various middleware for data processing, such as handling form submissions, cookies, logging, and parameter passing.

+No external dependencies are used to create an *MVC Framework*.
+Instead, this sample uses the mechanisms already present in Express to model MVC architecture.

-In the spirit of MVC architecture, this project utilizes middlewares to symbolically position modules as *controllers*. *Models* are injected into controllers. *Views* are rendered using EJS.
-Using a custom middleware know as the *bag*, data flows downstream through each controller used to process HTTP requests.
+This project utilizes middlewares to symbolically position modules as **controllers**. **Models** are injected into controllers. **Views** are rendered using EJS.

+Using a 1 liner middleware know as *the bag*, state values flows downstream through each controller **action** used to process the HTTP requests.

 ## KEY FEATURES